Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Truncation scheme

-Indeed, since $q/\epsilon = v_{\nu}$, $\Tau$ is the comoving distance travelled by a neutrino particle through cosmic history.
-When evaluated at the peak of the Fermi-Dirac distribution (say $q/T_{0} =3$), this is roughly the neutrino horizon, or the free-streaming scale (integrated over e-folds).
-From this point foward, when used as a time variable, it is implicitly assumed that $T$ is evaluated at $q/T_{0} =3$, and hence corresponds to the neutrino horizon.
+On the large scales, i.e. $x=k\Tau \lesssim 1$, a simple viscous fluid approximation with $l_{\max}=2$ and $n_{\max}=0$ suffices, and we discuss this in detail in Appendix \ref{sec:CLASS}.

-On the large scales, i.e. $x=k\Tau \lesssim 1$, a simple viscous fluid approximation with $l_{\max}=2$ and $n_{\max}=0$ suffices, and we discuss this in details in the appendix \ref{sec:CLASS}.
 As $x \gg 1$, we expect that higher values of both $l_{\max}$ and $n_{\max}$ are needed.
-A reasonable assumption would then be that $l_{\max}, n_{\max} \propto x$.
-Indeed, our experience with the GBH seems to indicate that it converges for $l_{\max} \approx x/3$, with the difference between $\Tau$ and $\tau$ explaining why one needs a much higher $l_{\max}$ for radiation than for massive neutrinos \cite{astro-ph/9506072}.
+A naive assumption would then be that $l_{\max}, n_{\max} \propto x$.
+Indeed, our experience with the GBH indicates that it converges for $l_{\max} \approx x/2$, with the difference between $\Tau$ and $\tau$ explaining why one needs a much higher $l_{\max}$ for radiation than for massive neutrinos \cite{astro-ph/9506072}.
 Unfortunately, the same cannot be said about the $n$ expansion, with $n_{\max}$, and hence the dimensionality of the system, growing very rapidly for modes inside the horizon.
-It is true that the $q/\epsilon$ dependence of the multipoles deviate from their leading order expression we used for modes deep inside the horizon.
-It is then plausible that a careful study of their actual $q/\epsilon$ dependence, in this regime, could produce an improved truncation scheme that can help alleviate this issue of slow convergence.
+This can be explained as follows: The higher velocity weight variables are effectively accounting for the dynamics of neutrinos with higher particle velocities.
+This means that $\Tau$, as defined by Eq.(\ref{eq:tau}), should not be evaluated at the peak of the Fermi-Dirac distribution $q/T_{0} \approx 3$, but rather at a larger value $q=q_{n_{\max}}$, that we choose to be the peak of the integrand in Eq.(\ref{eq:bfp}), for the corresponding value of $n=n_{\max}$.
+This is to make sure that $\Tau(q_{n_{\max}})$ is the comoving distance traveled by the neutrino particles that are actually being probed by the higher-velocity weight fluid properties.
+We then expect that